Metal allergy

 Metal allergy is a type of allergic contact dermatitis –a chronic inflammation of the skin– caused by contact with metal.
 They are becoming more common, as of 2021, except in areas with regulatory countermeasures.

 People may become sensitized to certain metals by skin contact, usually by wearing or holding consumer products (including non-metal products, like textiles and leather treated with metals), or sometimes after exposure at work.
 Contact with damaged skin makes sensitization more likely.
 Medical implants may also cause allergic reactions.
 Diagnosis is by patch test, a method which does not work as well for metals as it does for some other allergens.

 Prevention and treatment consists of avoiding the metal allergen; there is no other treatment, as of 2021.
 It can be difficult to identify and avoid the allergen, because many metals are common in the environment, and some are biologically necessary to humans.
 Regulations have successfully reduced the rates of some metal allergies in Europe, but are not widespread.
 The social and economic costs of metal allergies are high.

 Metal allergies are type IV allergies; the metals are haptens.
 The toxicity of some allergenic metals may contribute to the development of allergies.

 Metals

 An abbreviated periodic table of elements showing metals implicated in allergic reactions (blue bordered-boxes), most of them heavy metals (blue background).
 Better-studied allergens nickel, cobalt and palladium bordered in red, (likely) essential trace elements in green text, non-metals in grey text.

 Nickel allergy is one of the most common contact allergens.
 Allergies to mercury and chromium have also long been recognised.
-Gold, palladium, and cobalt have gotten attention more recently.
+Gold, palladium, and cobalt have received attention more recently.
 There is often cross-sensitization, where a person allergic to one metal may become allergic to another, but monosensitization, reacting to just one metal, is also possible.
 For instance, many people allergic to nickel are often also allergic to cobalt (a similar element often found in the same places as nickel) and palladium.
 But it is also possible to only be allergic to one of these metals.